-As a military spouse and senior lead scientist, Courtney Crosby knows Booz Allen is truly a place that supports the military community from the inside out.
-Courtney has witnessed firsthand a culture that fosters trust among employees from all backgrounds and empowers her to have a voice in solving complex challenges for military clients.
+As a chief AI solutions architect and military spouse, Dr. Courtney Crosby knows firsthand that Booz Allen supports the military community from the inside out.
+Courtney has witnessed a culture that fosters trust among employees from all backgrounds and empowers her to have a voice in solving complex challenges for military clients.

-Why did you choose to pursue a career here?
+Why did you choose to pursue a career at Booz Allen?

 Booz Allen valued who I am as a person even before I joined the firm.
 I knew I made the right choice 3 months into my tenure.
 My husband, an active-duty intelligence analyst in the Army, received permanent change of station orders, and my leadership team unequivocally supported our relocation.
 They’ve also championed my ideas on how to leverage that transition as a benefit to my career trajectory and the firm’s business.